ntnu-blackandbrown/clozet/README.md

 ### Pre-seeded users (automatically created in development)

 These users are automatically inserted into the database when the backend runs in development mode.
 They can be used to test features such as login, messaging, transactions, and the admin dashboard.
+To test the sending of an email via SMTP to inform users about a password change, use the email address and password given below.
+**note** The Gmail password for Admin is Clozet-Admin1234

 | Role   | Username     | Email                          | Password                |
 |--------|--------------|----------------------------------|--------------------------|